Road Trip (noun):

 From this trip, I realized that there are many places to see and you don’t have to be a world traveler to do so.
 My advice to you is to take advantage of your own time doing something you want to do and just go for it!

-If you ever plan on doing a road trip like this one, here are my suggestions:
+If you ever plan on making a road trip like this one, here are my suggestions:

 - Check the weather multiple times, bring lots of layers if you’re going during a cold season and buy hand warmers!

-- Bring a backpack with everything you think you would need if you were stranded in the desert.
+- Bring a backpack with everything you think you would need if you were stuck in the desert.

 - Have snacks and lots of water.

 - Take some time to consider your travel buddies.
-More than 10 hours were spent in the car for our trip.
-This allowed us to equally split up the drive and enjoy each other’s company, but unless you really love someone or can hang with them for a long period of time in a vehicle, don’t travel with them.
+We spent more than 10 hours in the car for our trip.
+We equally split up the drive as well, but unless you really love someone or can hang with them for an extended period in a vehicle, don’t travel with them.
 It won’t be fun.

 - Do your research.
 Look into all the places you plan to visit using travel websites, blogs, Pinterest, message boards, etc.